 It is the beginning of blackberry season here on Vancouver Island and elsewhere in BC so I've put together some new blackberry recipes.
 I've mentioned before that I love savoury more than sweet so I have made a BBQ Sauce for grilling and Pickled Blackberries which are great on salad or as a condiment for a charcuterie plate or with grilled meat.

-I collaborated with Jenna at The Nourished Vibe and have her original, tasty and healthy Blackberry Muffin recipe made with spelt flour and made some kid-friendly popsicles.
+I collaborated with Jenna Lavassani and have her original, tasty and healthy Blackberry Muffin recipe made with spelt flour and made some kid-friendly popsicles.

 We met up in Powell River, home of the annual Blackberry Festival and her hometown.
 Blackberries were everywhere and my daughter was stained purple within an hour.